Southern New Guinea giant softshell turtle

 The southern New Guinea giant softshell turtle (Pelochelys bibroni) is a species of softshell turtle in the family Trionychidae.
 The species is endemic to the lowlands of southern New Guinea with occasional vagrant individuals sighted off the coast of northern Australia.
+There is no confirmed Australian record.
 P. bibroni is referred to by the Suki people as kiya eise, a reference to its flexible shell.
 In the Arammba language, it is called sokrere, meaning "earthquake".
 It is sometimes hunted by local villages for its meat and/or eggs, leading to some cases of chelonitoxism.

 Habitat

 P. bibroni prefers lowland rivers and estuaries, but adjusts well to the saline environments of deltas and large estuaries.

 Diet

 The diet of P. bibroni is primarily carnivorous, consuming mostly fish, crabs, mollusks, and occasionally some vegetation.
 Its hunting strategy is not overly aggressive, but primarily being an ambush predator, it spends most of its time at the bottom of its chosen river bed, waiting for prey to wander by.